matheus-vieira/matheus-vieira.github.io/source/resume/index.md

 Graduation in Informations Systems, post-graduate in Software Archtecture and Engeeniring and Embedded Systems and Internet of Things

-Unofficially I've started a master degree on [PUCPR - PPGIA](https://www.ppgia.pucpr.br/pt/)
+In 2019 I'll start an master degree at [Lactec](http://www.lactec.org.br/submenu-capacitacao/mestrado-profissional/)

 Today I'm still an student learning about: